DMesek/generic_notifier/README.md

       (ref) => YourStateNotifier(YourRepositoryImplementation(), ref.read),
 );
 ```
-- In your widget call your provider and watch for the changes
+- In your widget call your notifier getYourString() method through your provider and watch for the changes
 ```
     ref.read(yourNotifierProvider.notifier).getYourString();
     final state = ref.watch(yourNotifierProvider);